 - Must be a citizen or eligible immigrant.
 Eligible immigrants include refugees or persons granted asylum.
-Lawful Permanent Residents who entered the U.S. before 8/22/96 or if entered on/after 8/22/96 must be in status for at least 5 years.
+Lawful Permanent Residents who entered the U.S. on/after 8/22/96 must be in status for at least 5 years.
 In addition, immigrants who were in lawful status in the U.S. before 8/22/96 and lived in RI at some time before 7/1/97 may be eligible for coverage.

 Income and Resource Limits

 There are two programs within the Medical Assistance Program that provide coverage for seniors and people with disabilities.
 The first is called “The Low Income Aged/Disabled program.”
 For this program, the resource limits are $4,000 for an individual and $6,000 for a couple.
 The home in which the individual lives and a car used to get medical treatment are not counted.
-The monthly income limit in 2019 is $1,041 for an individual and $1,409 for a couple.
+The monthly income limit is $1,083 for an individual and $1,457 for a couple (March 2020).